 The design of the Incipio offGRID Power Pack fits the Moto Z perfectly.
 The edges are rounded inward, with a cutout for the Moto Z/Moto Z Play camera.
 The lower right-hand corner has the Incipio logo embossed into the battery pack.
 When attached to your phone, it just makes your phone look thicker (just over double the thickness for the Moto Z, and not quite double the thickness for the Moto Z Play) without detracting from the overall look of the Moto Z product line.
 On the side of the battery pack that attaches to your phone, the contact plate sits near the bottom and just above that is a button which you can press to see how much charge is remaining (green for 51-99%, orange for 16-50%, and red for 6-15% battery life remaining).
 Near the bottom, on the outside edge, is a cutout notch which allows you to remove the power pack from your phone when you’re not using it.

 One key (potential) issue with the offGRID Power Pack is that you can only recharge it while it is attached to your phone.
-When charging your phone with the battery pack attached, your phone will charge first and then the battery pack will charge.
+When charging your phone with the battery pack attached, both your phone and the the battery pack will charge simultaneously.
 It’d be nice to see future power packs have a way to charge them without having to be attached to your Moto Z or Moto Z Play.

 Available in black or white, you can also get a kate spade black stripe or TUMI metallic black version for an additional cost.